Knocking out false battery alerts (and 100% of the tickets they created) for BLE tracking tags

 The Milwaukee Tools Bluetooth Tracking Tag is a compact, rugged device that helps users locate tools and equipment using Bluetooth connectivity.
 Designed for jobsite durability, it pairs with a mobile app to show real‑time location data, status alerts, and battery life—making it easier for professionals to keep track of gear and reduce loss or downtime.

-By adjusting battery thresholds, adding clear visual cues, and providing contextual in-app guidance, we drastically reduced false “Dead” and "Dying" alerts for tracking devices.
-This improved user experience and lowered unnecessary service costs.
+By adjusting battery thresholds, adding clear visual cues, new path to purchase, and providing contextual in-app guidance—we drastically reduced false “Dead” and "Dying" alerts for tracking devices & helped users self-serve for device replacements.
+This improved user experience and lowered unnecessary service costs while making users happier.

 Began with